snotskie/ttrpg/md/index.md

 In general:

-- **Limited Actions:** Your action choices may be limited at table discretion in certain situations, some may only be taken if your position roll used certain Stats, and all can only be taken if they would be narratively reasonable.
+- **Limited Actions:** Your action choices may be limited at table discretion in certain situations, some may only be taken if your position roll used certain Stats, and all must be narratively reasonable to be taken.
 - **Position Rolls:** Some actions use your position roll to perform Checks, and some ignore it.
 When a position roll is ignored, it's as though it never happened, though any resources spent on it remain spent.
 - **Actions with Hard or Complex Checks:** If an action's Check requires multiple rolls, use your position roll for the first, then perform the rest.
 - **Special Actions:** Actions with the `Special Action` tag cannot be performed during your turn.
-Instead, at the end of the round after all other actions are complete, whoever has the highest number of Blessings chooses a special action to perform, resolving ties at table discretion.
+Instead, after the round when all other actions are complete, whoever has the highest number of Blessings chooses a special action to perform, resolving ties at table discretion.
 - **Effects as Normal:** You may also activate your other effects as normal, whenever would be most appropriate during, before, or after your turn.

 ### Tracks